MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 # 2021_2022_Grindal_Mariez

-Granulometric sensor
+Granulometric sensor project

-## Project background
-> Introduction about the project, background blablabla
-> blablabla

-## Project explaination and use of the sensor
+## Objective of the project
-> blabla
-> blabla

-## Etapes d'élaboration du projet
+"Design and build a PCB shield including a low-tech graphite strain sensor coupled to an analog electronic circuit that communicate data via a microcontroller to an Android application"

+## Main steps
-> Grisolia schema on moodle page
+> Electrical conception and simulation on LTSpice
+> Graphite sensor conception
+> PCB conception and printing
+> Circuit conception
+> Arduino code
+> Test
+> Datasheet writing

 ## Folders/Directories in the git repository